 I realize I’ve been staring at my shoes for the whole journey from the car to the front door.
 How long have I been standing here?
 A moment of panic strikes me as my mind recoils at the thought of not getting a last look at her.
 My head snaps up.

 The car is slowly backing out of the driveway.
 Eric taking what I can only imagine is healthy pull from his lukewarm ice coffee.
 The glare reflecting off the windshield as sunlight filters through the trees overhead keeps me from getting a clear view of her.
 Despair grips me as I realize I’ll probably never see her again.
 Had I imagined everything in the car?
 Was I just a jumble of hormones and heartache that I invented the whole thing?
 That was it.
 Just some stupid fantasy from a loved starved, young romantic letting himself fall into a fugue of premature admiration and….

 Then I see it.
 As the rays of light cascade downward a flash of a wry smile pierces me like a dagger.
-I know its the same mind I was just cursing but I can’t help but feel the warmth, feel the joy from her as well.
-She had enjoyed the conversation, she had enjoyed me, just as much as I had enjoyed her.
+She had enjoyed the conversation, she had enjoyed talking to me, just as much as I had enjoyed talking to her.
 It was fleeting, it was momentary, and because I was awestruck by her it was final but all that did was make the encounter all the more beautiful.